elkholyaa/prototype-ai-voice-search/README.md

 #### Embedding Data
 - Location: `src/data/static/properties-with-embeddings.json`
-- Size: ~1 MB for 150 properties
+- Size: ~4.4 MB for 150 properties
+- Binary format: ~900 KB for optimized loading
 - Generated once locally and committed to the repository
 - No need to regenerate unless property data changes